ghodss/kubernetes.github.io/docs/user-guide/prereqs.md

 ---
+assignees:
+- bgrant0607
+- mikedanese

 ---

-To deploy and manage applications on Kubernetes, you’ll use the Kubernetes command-line tool, [kubectl](/docs/user-guide/kubectl/kubectl/).
+To deploy and manage applications on Kubernetes, you’ll use the Kubernetes command-line tool, [kubectl](/docs/user-guide/kubectl/).
 It lets you inspect your cluster resources, create, delete, and update components, and much more.
 You will use it to look at your new cluster and bring up example apps.

 ## Installing kubectl